-e.
-Portfolio Review/Interview
+b.
+Portfolio Review and Interview

-Adjudicators will lead a brief conversation with each applicant about their portfolio, design exercise, and artistic motivations.
-This is an opportunity for the student to verbally express the qualities of their visual work as well as their personal artistic perspective.
-The duration of the review + interview will vary at the adjudicators' discretion but will likely last approximately ten minutes.
+Adjudicators will lead a brief conversation with each applicant about their portfolio and artistic motivations.
+This is an opportunity for the student to verbally express the qualities of their work as well as their personal artistic perspective.
+Finalists do not need to bring the portfolio submitted for the preliminary round application; adjudicators will access and utilize Acceptd for the conversation.
+The duration of portfolio reviews/interviews will vary at the adjudicators' discretion but will likely last approximately 15 minutes